I need a brazing hearth and after look around at what I could buy I settled on making one.

 I decided to use long woodscrews to fix the bricks together.

-I′m a tad worried that the screws will get hot and expand, this may move the bricks apart, but this is a try and see.
+I′m a tad worried that the screws will get hot and expand, this may move the bricks apart.
+After more than 4 years the fixings are still working well.

 Checking screw diameter to then drill hole same size as the core of the screw.
 As you can see from this measurement the core of the screws are just over 3mm in diameter.